For many Alberta farmers, participating locally in a Canadian Foodgrains growing project is a way to make a difference at a global level.

 While each Foodgrains growing project is unique, reflecting the area the crop is grown and the people involved, there are some common practices.
 The projects often have community involvement, with area businesses assisting the growing projects with donations of goods, like seed and fertilizer, and services, like insurance.

-Inside Alberta’s growing projects – 2025
+Inside Alberta’s growing projects – 2026

-Join us this growing season as we follow the stories of these diverse growing projects with the help of Abe Janzen, Canadian Foodgrains Bank interim regional representative.
+Join us this growing season as we follow the stories of these diverse growing projects with the help of Abe Janzen, Canadian Foodgrains Bank regional representative.

-Read Abe’s full update: May 2025 Foodgrains Update
+Read Abe’s full update: Hello Alberta!